Dr Marcia Hall, CTRT Chair

-The Cancer Treatment and Research Trust enabled Mount Vernon Cancer Centre over the past 20 years to enter a larger proportion of patients with ovarian cancer into clinical trials than all but a few centres in Europe.
-Generous donations have funded a dedicated group of research nurses and data managers who work closely with Professor Gordon Rustin, Dr Marcia Hall, and the junior doctors to look after the patients and collect all the important data so new treatments can be introduced and closely analysed.
+The Cancer Treatment and Research Trust enable Mount Vernon Cancer Centre staff to enter a significantly larger proportion of patients with gynaecological cancers into many different clinical trials than all but a few centres in Europe.
+Generous donations have funded a dedicated group of research nurses, research fellows doctors and trials data managers.

 The 10-12-person research team work closely with Professor Marcia Hall, Dr Ignacio Vazquez and the specialist registrar to look after these patients and collect all the important data so new treatments can be closely analysed and hopefully introduced into routine practice.
 The team at Mount Vernon Cancer Centre works closely with many other colleagues in gynaecological oncology across the UK to ensure we offer our patients access to novel therapies for their gynaecological cancer.